7 Non-Teaching Skills You Need to Launch a Freelance Online English Tutoring Business

 7. Persistency and motivation

-The last of the non-teaching skills you need to launch a freelance online English tutoring business are ones that can’t be found in any course.
+The last two non-teaching skills you need to launch an online English tutoring business are ones that can’t be found in any course.

 Your family and friends may have your back as you stand on your own two feet as an online English tutor, but you’ll also need to have the drive to achieve your goals and never give up, despite the hurdles that may come your way.
 Be confident in your abilities, and students will also believe in you as a teacher.

-How can I develop the business and marketing skills I’ll need as a freelancer?
+How can I develop the business and marketing skills I need to start my own online ESL school?